Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/00-html-add.md

 ### Analysis
 Take a minute to check through the additions.
 Notice that we've added the following:
-1. 8 more table rows
+1. 8 more table rows.
 2. Buttons, lists, and input fields added to various rows.
-3. Classes and ids in elements for future use.
+3. `classes` and `ids` in elements for future use.
 4. Names of functions that we will soon create.

 ### Test
-1. You should see something similar to the following when you run the application:
+You should see something similar to the following when you run the application:
 ![screenshot](assets/00-html.PNG)